Ukraine’s president tells other countries to act before Russia attacks nuclear plant

 KYIV, Ukraine (AP) — Ukraine wants other countries to heed its warning that Russia may be planning to attack an occupied nuclear power plant to cause a radiation disaster, President Volodymyr Zelenskyy said.

-Members of his government briefed international representatives on Thursday on the possible threat to the Zaporizhzhia Nuclear Power Plant.
-In his nightly address, Zelenskyy said he expected other nations to “give appropriate signals and exert pressure” on Moscow.
+Members of his government briefed international representatives on the possible threat to the Zaporizhzhia Nuclear Power Plant.
+Zelenskyy said he expected other nations to “give appropriate signals and exert pressure” on Moscow.

 “Our principle is simple: The world must know what the occupier is preparing.
-Everyone who knows must act,” Zelenskyy said.
+Everyone who knows must act,” Zelenskyy said late Thursday.
 “The world has enough power to prevent any radiation incidents, let alone a radiation catastrophe.”

 The potential for a life-threatening release of radiation has been a concern since Russian troops invaded Ukraine last year and seized the plant, which is Europe’s largest nuclear power station.
 The head of the U.N.’s atomic energy agency spent months unsuccessfully trying to negotiate for a safety perimeter to protect the facility as nearby areas came under repeated shelling.